blad/computerscience.io/posts/2013-12-10-dynamic-programming-problem-formulation.markdown

      \end{array}
    \right.$

-We can then turn this recurrance directly into an algorithm to find the $i^{th}$ Fibonacci number as follows;
+We can then turn this recurrence directly into an algorithm to find the $i^{th}$ Fibonacci number as follows;

 ````python
 #Pseudo Code